 I went into My Trips>Find a reservation and input my record locator from the confirmation emails.
 The ticket information was still in the system but it refused to show up in my account now.

 Some of the reports indicated that American had taken the following approach:

-- On $0 tickets (base fare) all tickets would be cancelled as it violates their “Rule 5”.
+- On $0 tickets (base fare) all tickets would be canceled as it violates their “Rule 5”.

-- All held tickets would be cancelled if they had not yet ticketed.
+- All held tickets would be canceled if they had not yet ticketed.

 - Tickets that had more than $0 as the base fare are valid.